alexamathis4468/Murder-Mystery-Story/README.md

     “
   My mother has always been an impatient person that always wanted her way.
 I wouldn’t be surprised if she was getting him out of the way early.”]
   ,

   "Maid": [

+ “I’d just finished cleaning the kitchen and went up the back steps.
+I was making my way to the third bathroom where I passed Connor in the hallway.
+While I was cleaning the bathroom I saw something out of the corner of my eye from the window facing the pool.
+I walked closer to get a better look when I realized something huge was floating in the pool.
+I rushed downstairs only to be horrified when I discovered it was Campaign Manager Lewis dead in the water.”,

-    “ He was such a great man, I'm going to miss seeing him as I work through the house and the smell of his cologne", “If I can be completely honest...we were supposed to elope.
-The last thing we talked about were plane tickets.”, “Connor and Ray Ray have been awkward with each other since he got here.
+   “He was such a great man, I'm going to miss seeing him as I work through the house and the smell of his cologne",

+   “If I can be completely honest...we were supposed to elope.
+The last thing we talked about were plane tickets.”,

+    “Connor and Ray Ray have been awkward with each other since he got here.
 There was never a time where I didn’t feel  tension in the room when they were together.”
 ]}